oskalianska/cse701-proj3/readme.md

 1. File name with data of you are working
 2. How many clusters you want to have in results (in our program minimum is 1 and maximum - 100)

-For example, if I want to use a K-means clustering on test_data.txt input file, creating 2 clusters the following command is required:

-`./main.exe "data/test_data.txt" 2`

 The choice of a number of clusters entirely depends on you, and there is no right number that will always give you satisfactory results.
 Different quantities of groups lead to different clusters.

+### Main dataset

-The main data that I have used is `minute_weather_normilized.txt`.
-It's a txt file with 60,000 rows from Kaggle (https://www.kaggle.com/julianjose/minute-weather)
+The main data that I have used is `minute_weather_normilized.txt` in data folder.
+It's a txt file with 60,000 rows, taken from Kaggle (https://www.kaggle.com/julianjose/minute-weather), which are normalized.

-The columns we are interested in clustering are:
+The columns we used from the Kaggle dataset are:
 `'air_pressure', 'air_temp', 'avg_wind_direction', 'avg_wind_speed','max_wind_direction',
  'max_wind_speed', 'relative_humidity'`